CGaffey/cgaffey.github.io/_books/the_godfather.md

 stars: 5
 ---

-A timeless narrative on Arctic affairs, written in detailed, admiring prose.
+A timeless narrative on Arctic affairs, written in detailed, admiring prose by a person who truly saw it.